SPARTA WWW Site - SPARTA Documentation - SPARTA Commands

 IMPORTANT NOTE: When using a subsonic prsesure boundary condition, you should also use an appropriate boundary collision or chemistry model via the boundary or bound_modify or surf_collide or surf_react commands, so that particles hitting the surface disappear as if they were exiting the simulation domain.
 That is necessary to produce the correct subsonic conditions that the particle insertions due to this command are trying to achieve.

-For 3d simulations, bilinear interpolation from the 2d mesh of values specified in the file is performed using this equation to calculate the value at the centroid point (i,j) in the grid cell face:
+For 3d simulations, bilinear interpolation from the 2d mesh point values specified in the file is performed using this equation to calculate the value at the centroid point (i,j) in the grid cell face:

 f(i,j) = 1/area * (f(i1,j1)*(i2-i)*(j2-j) + f(i2,j1)*(i-i1)*(j2-j) +